-In line with the Sendai Framework, E2E-EWS-FF is a WMO framework to promote the enhancement of flood forecasting and early warning capabilities of NMHSs, which is interoperable at all levels from data collection to informing users and decision support system.
+In line with the Sendai Framework, E2E-FFEWS is a WMO framework to promote the enhancement of flood forecasting and early warning capabilities of NMHSs, which is interoperable at all levels from data collection to informing users and decision support systems.

-The essential components under the complete framework of End-to-End Early Warning Systems for Flood Forecasting are highlighted as below:
+The essential components under the complete framework of End-to-End Flood Forecasting and Early Warning Systems are highlighted as below:

 a.
 Collection of real-time data for the prediction of flood severity, including time of onset and extent and magnitude of flooding;